Howl (2010 film): Production

 Principal photography of the film took place in New York City.
-Animation was provided by Eric Drooker, a former street artist who had collaborated with Ginsberg on his final book of poetry, Illuminated Poems.
+Animation was produced by John Hays, Monk Studios, and designed by Eric Drooker, a former street artist who had collaborated with Ginsberg on his final book of poetry, Illuminated Poems.

 Reception

 Critical response

 Howl received an overall approval rating of 63% from critics at Rotten Tomatoes, based on 105 reviews, with an average rating of 6.4/10.
 The website's critical consensus reads, "James Franco gives it his all as beat poet Allen Ginsberg, but Howl never develops enough of a focus to do his performance justice."
-On Metacritic, the film had an average score of 63 out of 100, based on 24 reviews, indicating "generally favorable reviews".
+On Metacritic, the film had an average score of 63 out of 100, based on 24 reviews, indicating "generally favorable" reviews.